lanesky/kubernetes-walk-through/docs/01-prerequisites.md

 # Prerequisites

 The following tools are required to finish the task.

-## Gcloud CLI
+## GCloud CLI

 This tool will be used to interact with GCP, follow the [instruction](https://cloud.google.com/sdk/install) for installation.

 Also please set the default region/zone in the configuration.
-The default setting will be applied when running script for provision GCP resources.
+The default setting will be applied when running the script for provision GCP resources.
 Please refer to the example as follows.

 ```
 gcloud config set compute/region us-west1